 While many companies are still trying to understand exactly who Generation Y (aka Millennials) are and what motivates them, Generation Z are entering the workforce at a rapid pace.

 As of this year, Gen Z will make up 40% of the working and consumer population.
 Therefore, for companies hoping to win the war on talent, the time to get to know this generation is now.

 Although today’s two youngest generations in the workplace have their similarities, knowing their differences is crucial.
 One significant difference is that while millennials enjoy mixing their work-life and their private life, Generation Z expects a very clear line.

 We conducted a survey of 5,000 employees throughout Europe to find out their employer and workplace preferences.
-The results can be found in The Benefits and Engagement Report, which is available for pre-order.
+The results can be found in The Benefits and Engagement Report.

 Most people are aware that both generations share a passion for technology.
 However, while Generation Y are incredibly experienced and savvy with all things digital, it’s Generation Z who can be considered the first truly digital generation – a generation essentially born with a smartphone in their hand.

 If you’re successfully attracted Generation Z to your organization, how do you engage them?
 Like any generation, in addition to using our strengths, being connected to our colleagues and feeling heard, communication is another important factor when it comes to employee engagement.